Matt Stone: Future projects (2013–present)

 In August 2021, Stone and Parker signed a $900 million deal with Paramount Global to make six additional seasons of South Park and 14 movies in the South Park universe for streaming.
 After the HBO Max streaming rights expired in late June 2025, on July 21, 2025, Stone and Parker announced a five-year agreement with Paramount+ to stream the series exclusively and to have 10 episodes produced per year.
 After signing the deal with Paramount, Stone and Parker became billionaires.

-In September 2021, Stone and Parker reached an agreement to purchase Casa Bonita for $3.1 million.
-A group named "Save Casa Bonita" filed an objection to Stone and Parker's purchase, pointing out that they had in fact made an offer first.
+In conversation with Colorado governor Jared Polis, Parker and Stone announced that they had bought Casa Bonita.
+The Mexican "eatertainment" restaurant was a childhood favorite of Parker and Stone, and featured in a South Park episode.
 Their objection was later withdrawn, and the sale was completed by November 19.
 They spent $40 million renovating the restaurant and hired Chef Dana Rodriguez to update the menu.
 The restaurant had a soft opening on May 26, 2023.
 In early June, Casa Bonita began taking reservations although a formal opening date had not been set.
 Stone and Parker amended the employee compensation system at Casa Bonita, removing the need for wait staff to earn tips, instead paying every employee $30 per hour, much higher than the Colorado minimum wage, $13.65.
+The duo's endeavors were chronicled in Arthur Bradford's iCasa Bonita Mi Amor!.

 In January 2022, it was announced Stone will produce an untitled film with Parker through their now-renamed production company Park County and Kendrick Lamar and Dave Free's multi-disciplinary media company PGLang.
 The film will mark the first theatrical collaboration, and second overall, between Parker, Stone, Lamar, and Free.
 Parker and Stone developed the deepfakes used in the music video for Lamar's promotional single "The Heart Part 5" (2022) through their artificial intelligence startup studio Deep Voodoo.
 In March 2023, it was reported that Parker will direct the film.
 It will be distributed by Paramount Pictures.
 The live-action comedy film, written by Vernon Chatman, addresses racial issues.
 Production began in the fall of 2024.

 Casa Bonita controversy

-On October 30, 2025, 57 performers at Stone and Parker's Lakewood, Colorado restaurant Casa Bonita went on strike for at least three days after alleging that Parker and Stone paid them unfair wages and subjected them to a less safe working environment.
-Actors' Equity Association president Brooke Shields also criticized Stone and Parker as well, with Casa Bonita lead negotiator Andrea Hoeschen also stating that their Casa Bonita management only offered "an additional 11 cents over their last unfair wage offer, and very little for future layoff protections."
+On October 30, 2025, 57 performers at Stone and Parker's Casa Bonita went on strike for at least three days after alleging that Parker and Stone paid them unfair wages and subjected them to a less safe working environment.
+Actors' Equity Association president Brooke Shields criticized Stone and Parker as well, with Casa Bonita lead negotiator Andrea Hoeschen also stating that their Casa Bonita management only offered "an additional 11 cents over their last unfair wage offer, and very little for future layoff protections."
 It would also be revealed that the restaurant's labor union Casa Bonita United filed a National Labor Relations Board unfair labor practices charge against the restaurant in September 2025.